tylergaw/tylergaw.com/src/blog/view-transitions-first-experiments-mpa.md

   image: /images/social-summary.png
 ---

 Like a lot of other people right now, I'm excited about the in-development [View Transitions API](https://developer.mozilla.org/en-US/docs/Web/API/View_Transitions_API).
-I'm extra excited about using it without JavaScript for multi-page sites.
+I'm extra excited about using it without JavaScript for multi-page apps (sites, whatever).
 [Dave's excellent post](https://daverupert.com/2023/05/getting-started-view-transitions/) got me set up with the basics.
 I've spent the last day or so experimenting, playing, and learning as much about the topic as I can.

 As I'm learning, I'm putting together a [repo of example transitions](https://github.com/tylergaw/mpa-view-transitions-sandbox) and a [site with the live examples](https://mpa-view-transitions-sandbox.netlify.app/).